Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

-As explained in previous section, $\hat{\tau}_d$ is a rather classical estimator.
+As explained in section \ref{sec:estimators}, $\hat{\tau}_d$ is a rather classical estimator.
 Fig. \ref{fig:hat_tau_d_5min_delta_t0_25} shows the estimator with 5-min movies (magenta) and 30-min movies (blue) respectively.
 It confirms that the estimator is unbiased.
-Black lines represent the true value of $\tau_d$.
+Black horizontal lines represent the true value of $\tau_d$.
 Naturally, the variance is bigger with shorter movies.
-Some estimators of death rate with movies of 5 min falls to zero, which means that the particle is immortal.
-This error will surely cause connection error because the algorithm will force the connection.
-We found that $T_S = 5$ min is a good choice to limit the estimation error of $\tau_d$ and to ensure a good connection performance (more details in Appendix).